AWS Route 53

 • Alias record can be created both for the root domain or apex zone, such as example.com, and for subdomains, such as www.example.com.
 CNAME records can be used only for subdomains.

-• Route 53 automatically recognizes changes in the resource record sets that the alias resource record set refers to for e.g. for a site pointing to an load balancer, if the IP of the load balancer changes, it will reflect those changes automatically in the DNS answers without any changes to the hosted zone that contains resource record sets
+• Route 53 automatically recognizes changes in the resource record sets that the alias resource record set refers to for e.g. for a site pointing to a load balancer, if the IP of the load balancer changes, it will reflect those changes automatically in the DNS answers without any changes to the hosted zone that contains resource record sets

-• Alias resource record set does not support TTL or Time to Time if it points to a CloudFront distribution, an ELB, or an S3 bucket.
+• Alias resource record set does not support TTL or Time to Live if it points to a CloudFront distribution, an ELB, or an S3 bucket.
 Underlying CloudFront, load balancer, or S3 TTLs are used.

 • Alias records are free to query and do not incur any charges.